The Complete Guide

 This post was published on Dec 17, 2018

 Why did I visit Corozal, you ask?
-Well, I wanted to visit another country and Belize seemed like an obvious choice; however, flights between Mexico City and Belize City are always very expensive for some reason.
-For a weekend trip, it was actually easiest and cheapest to fly into Chetumal, a city in Mexico a few miles north of the border, and cross over by land.
+Well, I wanted to visit another country and Belize seemed like an obvious choice.
+However, flights between Mexico City and Belize City are always very expensive for some reason.
+For a weekend trip, it was actually easiest and cheapest to fly into Chetumal, a city in Mexico a few miles north of the border, then cross over by land.
 Although I only spent two days in Corozal, I’m totally hooked on Belize and hope to explore much more of the country soon.

 Crossing the border by foot can be confusing, and I’ve dedicated a whole separate blog post to that topic.
 For whatever reason, there is almost no up-to-date information online about it, so I tried to explain how to handle it as of December 2018.
 In this post, I want to focus on the town itself and why it was such an interesting destination despite its low profile.